-Biodiversity is declining, even in Switzerland.
-We provide the scientific basis for protecting endangered species and monitoring the quality of habitats of national significance.
-For nature reserves, we research the social and economic impacts.
+Biodiversity is declining, in Switzerland and worldwide.
+We provide the scientific basis for the protection of endangered species and monitor the quality of habitats.
+For protected areas, we research the social and economic impacts.

-Many animal and plant species are endangered because their habitats are being reduced in size.
+Many animal and plant species are endangered because their habitats are being reduced in size and quality.
 In order to be able to protect these habitats more effectively, the Swiss government has designated biotopes of national significance: dry meadows and pastures, alluvial areas, bogs and fens, and amphibian breeding sites.
-In collaboration with the Federal Office for the Environment (FOEN), the WSL is examining whether these biotopes are developing in line with conservation aims and whether they are being maintained in terms of surface area and quality.
-This Monitoring the Effectiveness of Habitat Conservation in Switzerland – designed for long-term monitoring – also serves as an early warning system for federal and cantonal authorities.
+WSL is examining whether these biotopes are developing in line with conservation aims (Monitoring the Effectiveness of Habitat Conservation in Switzerland WBS).

-Thanks to many years of cooperation with federal and cantonal agencies, we know exactly where the problems lie in reality.
-We coordinate research projects with the requirements of conservation and edit our research results for use in practice.
-Researchers from the WSL are involved in activities such as drawing up action plans for species protection, and provide the scientific basis for Red Lists and networking concepts.
+We foster long-term cooperations with federal and cantonal agencies, edit our research results for use in practice and inform the federal government, cantons and other stakeholders.
+Researchers from WSL draw up action plans for species protection, and provide the scientific basis for Red Lists and networking concepts.

-Conservation measures are sometimes met with opposition from the public because they are expensive or because they restrict cultivation or recreational use.
-This applies in particular to nature reserves, which are a key method of conservation.
-Using economic and social science methodologies, we research the social and economic impacts of parks of national importance and of other protected areas.
+Conservation measures are sometimes met with opposition from the public because they are expensive and because they restrict cultivation or recreational use.
+Using economic and social science methodologies, we investigate the social and economic impacts of conservation measures.
 Where conflicts arise, we examine the effectiveness of various possible solutions.